‘I never teach pupils, I only provide the conditions in which they can learn’

 - Use this resources to remind your students about their daily schedule at the beginning of each morning.
 Laminate each card to ensure they last longer.

 - A fantastic PowerPoint containing slides for classroom routine including; attendance, calendar, weather and daily routine.

 - We have a huge range of name tags that you can print and laminate for the first week of school as you learn the names of your students.
-Why not keep them for days when you are absent for substitute teachers to use.
+Why not keep them for days when you are absent for relief teachers to use.

 Create a Welcoming Classroom Environment

 The first impression of a classroom really sets the tone for the rest of the year.
-It can affect student behavior and open parent communication.
+It can affect student behaviour and open parent communication.
 Make sure your classroom is ready to start off the year on a good note!